skirino/slides/slides/raft_fleet/slides.md

 ### Motivation (3)

-- That's because we need
+- It's hard because we need
     - data replication within multiple nodes
     - leader election mechanism (or something similar) to serialize client requests
         - and failover of a failed leader